socialmath/socialmath.github.io/README.md

 layout: page
 ```

-at the top of that file.
+in the YAML front matter at the top of that file.